top of page

 Fabiana is the Executive Director of the Canadian Premature Babies Foundation.
 She is a journalist and the published author of From Surviving to Thriving, a Mother’s Journey Through Infertility, Loss and Miracles.

-Currently, Fabiana serves as an advisor on the National Steering Committee for FICare, the Critical Care Services Ontario (ONICAC group), Child-Bright Network.
-She also sits on the CIHR Institure Advisory Board of the Institute of Human Development, Child and Youth Health.
-She is a member of the founding committee of Global Alliance for Newborn Care, (GLANCE).
+Currently, Fabiana serves as an advisor on the National Steering Committee for FiCare, the Critical Care Services Ontario (Ontario Neonatal Intensive Care group), the Child-Bright Network, the European Foundation for the Care of the Newborn Infant (EFCNI), and the Canadian Preterm Birth Network (CPTBN).
+She is a member of the founding committee of Global Alliance for Newborn Care (GLANCE).

 Past committees: Cultivating Change Committee at Sinai Health System, The Change Foundation Caregiver Project, Life With a Preterm Baby.